Table of Contents

 When you start with affiliate marketing, you’re wondering how long it really takes to make money.
 If you’re getting into an Amazon Associates or any other affiliate program with the mentality of getting rich quickly, you have the wrong mindset.

-If you’re not consistent and are always looking for the next best thing, I’ll tell you there’s no next best thing.If you want to make money with an affiliate program, then learn the actual skills of building a business and income on the Internet and follow that process.
+If you’re not consistent and are always looking for the next best thing, I’ll tell you there’s no next best thing.If you want to make money with an affiliate program, learn the actual skills to build a business and income on the Internet and follow that process.

 By talking with dozens of bloggers and affiliate marketers, I can tell you that in the first year you can make around $300/month, after the 2nd year, you can make $1000 – $2000 every month, and after the 3rd year, your blog can explode to more than $5000 or even $50,000 per month.

 People don’t just hit a million dollars overnight.
-I hope you understand that.
+I hope you understand that and have realistic expectations and patience to grow.

 2. Affiliate Marketing PROs and CONs